eagle9/palgo/valid-word-square/README.md

-888. Valid Word Square
+422. Valid Word Square
-Description
+Easy
 Given a sequence of words, check whether it forms a valid word square.

-A sequence of words forms a valid word square if the k^th row and column read the exact same string, where 0 ≤ k < max(numRows, numColumns).
+A sequence of words forms a valid word square if the kth row and column read the exact same string, where 0 ≤ k < max(numRows, numColumns).

+Note:
 The number of words given is at least 1 and does not exceed 500.
 Word length will be at least 1 and does not exceed 500.
 Each word contains only lowercase English alphabet a-z.
-Have you met this question in a real interview?
-Example
+Example 1:

-Given
+Input:
 [
   "abcd",
   "bnrt",
   "crmy",
   "dtye"
 ]

+Output:
-return true
+true

 Explanation:
 The first row and first column both read "abcd".